aepsych.benchmark

 Returns:

-Response probability at queries points.
+Response probability at queried points.

 Return type: